Natalie Clifford Barney: Eva Palmer

 Barney's earliest intimate relationship was with Eva Palmer.
 They became acquainted during summer vacations in Bar Harbor, Maine, and began a sexual relationship during one such trip in 1893.
 Barney likened Palmer's appearance to that of a medieval virgin.
 The two remained close for several years.
 As young adults in Paris they shared an apartment at 4 rue Chalgrin and eventually took their own residences in Neuilly.
-Barney frequently solicited Palmer's help in her romantic pursuits of other women, including Pauline Tarn.
+Barney frequently solicited Palmer's help in her romantic pursuits of other women, including Renée Vivien.
 Palmer ultimately left Barney's side for Greece and eventually married Angelos Sikelianos.
 Their relationship did not survive this turn of events: Barney took a dim view of Angelos and heated letters were exchanged.
 Later in their lives the friendship was repaired through correspondence and reunions in New York.

 Liane de Pougy

 In 1899, after seeing the courtesan Liane de Pougy at a dance hall in Paris, Barney presented herself at de Pougy's residence in a page costume and announced she was a "page of love" sent by Sappho.
 Although de Pougy was one of the most famous women in France, constantly sought after by wealthy and titled men, Barney's audacity charmed her.